gawainhewitt/core_online_music_stuff/README.md

 Hi my name is [Gawain](http://gawainhewitt.co.uk/) and I make music and art.
 I also code.

-This contains all my progress to date and serves as a reference for me when making online interactive music and art projects.
+This contains all my progress to date as I learn to make online work and serves as a reference for me when making online interactive music and art projects.
 At the time of writing this project contains what I've learned about the following:

 * HTML
 * CSS